Leaning into complexity by reducing code entropy

 It is not automatically better to use a higher resolution.
 Extra bits that go beyond available knowledge add noise and can lead to overfitting and poor generalization.
 That's why, using a precise minutes-hours-seconds timestamp when you want to represent just a date can cause edge case bugs when doing operations over those timestamps.
 Using more bits than is warranted by the knowledge being represented generally leads to overfitting.

-Using limited word sizes can be like limiting the number of digits in scientific notation to keep track of the uncertainty of measurements.
+Using limited word sizes is like limiting the number of digits in scientific notation to keep track of the uncertainty.
 Using fewer bits can represent a wider error bar, a wider probability distribution over real values.

 Description length minimized programs abstract and interpolate to unknown cases better.
 But why is it important for programs to generalize and interpolate well?
 Can't we just spec out all the requirements thoroughly and build the exact program that we need?
 Why do we need things to work for unknown use cases?